Sathishr424/sathishr424/README.md

 ### About Me

-  Well I am a self taught programmer and I know C++/C/C#, Python, Java, JavaScript, PHP, CSS, HTML and in web development React, Redux, Jquery, d3.js, Bootstrap and more... and also learning/adding new skills.
+  Well I am a self taught programmer and a Full Stack Developer.
+I know React, Redux, Jquery, d3.js, Bootstrap, node.js and more... and always learning/adding new skills and libraries.

+I have made and having experience in developing applications for Web, Desktop and Android platforms.
+And also I am very strong in Algorithms and data structures.

+Myself I am a quick learner and very enthusiastic person.

   Currently learning all about Web development.